johannes-poetzsch/Rigid-Subgraphs/README.md

 the second parameter is a list of subgraphs of the configuration represented as a list of sets of node indices, and the third parameter is the dimension of the graph configuration.
 In the first call, merge_rigid_subgraphs is used to combine rigid subgraphs to maximum rigid subgraphs.
-In the second call maximum rigid subgraphs are created from edge merges.
+In the second call, maximum rigid subgraphs are created from edge merges.

 ## Finding maximum infinitesimal rigid subgraphs in 2D